 Today in Montana, there are over 6,600 kinship caregivers providing care to children without parental support.
 This group was formed to provide support and education for the kinship caregivers right here in Cascade County.
 The Grandparents Raising Grandchildren Project was established in 2002 and has taken many forms across the state, most recently changing its name to the Montana Kinship Navigator Program (MTKNP).
 For more information at the state level visit the Montana Kinship Navigator Program website or email [email protected].

 For more information about the MTKNP please contact the MSU Extension Cascade County office at 406-454-6980 or email [email protected].

-This six-week series provides information and education for parents and relatives acting as caregivers for a child with special behavioral or health needs.
-Join us for 2 hours each Tuesday for six weeks and gain tools, knowledge and support to help you take better care of yourself to allow you to continue to be an effective caregiver.
+This six-week series provides information and education for relatives and individuals caring for a loved one with chronic health conditions.
+Join us for 2 hours each Monday for six weeks and gain tools, knowledge and support to help you take better care of yourself to allow you to continue to be an effective caregiver.

 Food & Nutrition Classes

 Coming Spring/Summer 2024!